frederic-perez/AmE-dictionary/data/idioms.md

 __before you know it__ :two::hammer:
 __beg for (someone or something)__ To plead or ask earnestly for something or someone.
 __beg the question__ :seven::hammer: _All of this begs the question of Gallego’s own voting record._
-__beg to differ__ :dart::four: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
+__beg to differ__ :dart::five: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
+__behind (one’s) back__ :smiling_imp: In one’s absence.
+The phrase typically suggests wrongdoing or deceit. _I can’t believe you were gossiping about me behind my back!_
 __behind bars__ :two::hammer:
 __behind closed doors__ :dart::seven: In secret, privately.
 __behind our backs__ _Behind our backs they called us the Spic and the Mik._